bopen/xarray-sentinel/README.md

 maps it to a tree of *groups* where every *group* may be opened as a `Dataset`, but it may also contain *subgroups*, that are listed in the `subgroups` attribute.

+The following sections show some example of xarray-sentinel usage.
+In the `notebooks` folder you
+can also find notebooks, one for each supported product, that allow you to explore the data in more detail using the xarray-sentinel functions.
 ### The root dataset

 For example let's explore the Sentinel-1 SLC Stripmap product in the local folder